-Direct discrimination occurs where someone is treated less favourably because of one of the protected characteristics outlined in the policy statement above, for example race, sex, disability etc. It includes cases where the less favourable treatment is because of the person's association with someone who has that characteristic (for example the parent of a disabled child will be frequently absent) or because of the perception of a person (for example, an Asian person is a Muslim).
+Direct discrimination occurs where someone is treated less favourably because of one of the protected characteristics, for example; race, sex, disability etc. It includes cases where the less favourable treatment is because of the person's association with someone who has that characteristic e.g. the parent of a disabled child will be frequently absent or because of the perception of a person being an Asian or is a Muslim.
 Direct discrimination is usually unlawful whether it is intentional or not.

 Indirect discrimination occurs when a policy which applies in the same way to everybody and has an effect which particularly disadvantages people with a protected characteristic and it cannot be justified.
-(For example, everyone must work one Saturday in a month, might affect a Jewish person who cannot work on Saturday, the Jewish Sabbath)
+For example, everyone must work one Saturday in a month, might affect a Jewish person who cannot work on Saturday, the Jewish Sabbath.

-Victimisation occurs where someone is subjected to a detriment because he or she has, for example, made a complaint of discrimination or given evidence in relation to a complaint of discrimination.
-(For example, is refused promotion because of their involvement in the complaint.)
+Victimisation occurs where someone is subjected to a detriment because he or she has, for example,made a complaint of discrimination or given evidence in relation to a complaint of discrimination e.g. is refused promotion because of their involvement in the complaint.